top of page

 Pre-visit Suggestions

-• Discuss key vocabulary (predators, prey, survival, characteristics, adaptations, camouflage, mimicry, behaviour)
+• Discuss key vocabulary (predators, prey, survival, characteristics, adaptations, camouflage, mimicry, behaviour).

 animal groups & classification.